skanagavelu/HttpMockServer/README.md

 Similarly the client side also no code changes required.
 There is only three config changes required at client.
 1. Mock server host
 2. Mock server port
-3. Request config File location at Mock server in HTTP Header.
+3. Request config file location at Mock server in HTTP Header.

 For each request has config file location at mock server.
 Mock server loads the config, it understads the response to be returned, response headers to be added for the that request via config file and build those